Your Source for Truth, Insight, and Breaking Stories.

 Elon Musk Announces New Feature: Convert Photos into Videos with Just One Long Press

-The world’s richest entrepreneur Elon Musk has once ….
+The world’s richest entrepreneur Elon Musk has once again surprised users with a major innovation.
+On Sunday, he announced a new feature that allows users ….